Learn what camera lenses are, how they work, and how to choose the right lens type for your photography goals.

 Quick view:

-- Standard zoom range for daily use
+- Standard zoom range for general-purpose shooting

 - Constant maximum aperture for depth of field control

-Tamron 17-70mm F/2.8 Di III-A VC RXD (Model A064)
+Tamron 17-70mm F/2.8 Di III-A VC RXD (APS-C)

 Quick view: